 Examines governmental regulations and discusses the factors that impact business interaction with governmental policies and institutions including the topics of public policy, social and environmental regulations, corporate responsibility, legal aspects of policy and sustainability.
-Prerequisite: ECON 230.
+Prerequisite: Junior standing and prior management coursework.